What kind of yoga do you teach?

 I received a Bachelor of Art in International Business and Bachelor of Science in Informatics from the University of Washington in 2005.
 I am fluent in Vietnamese, and thanks to a year of living in France, I’ve learned to say non merci when offered a plate of roquefort cheese and mais oui! to joie de vivre.

 In addition to yoga, my life long quest is learning how to whistle.
-You might also find me doodling, feeling guilty about my growing shelf of unread books, cobbling together bad rhymes, doing User Experience design, playing soccer, lolling at cats on reddit, and climbing on rock faces around the Puget Sound and beyond.
+You might also find me doodling, feeling guilty about my growing shelf of unread books, cobbling together bad rhymes, doing User Experience design, playing soccer, lolling at cats on reddit, and climbing on rock faces.

 “May our study together be filled with light.” – Yoga Student Teacher Prayer